Zoran Tošić: Early career

-Born in Zrenjanin, SR Serbia, SFR Yugoslavia, Tošić began his football career with Mladost Lukićevo.
+Born in Zrenjanin, SR Serbia, SFR Yugoslavia, Tošić made his first football steps at local clubs Radnički, where he gained his nickname "Bambi", and Proleter Zrenjanin, but left because he was thought to be "physically weak".
+He began his senior career with Mladost Lukićevo in early 2004.
 After he terminated a contract with the club, he stayed without a club to play for a six-month period.
 He also played futsal with KMF SAS in the meantime.
 Later he moved to Budućnost Banatski Dvor, before the club merged with Proleter Zrenjanin to form Banat Zrenjanin.
 In 25 appearances for Banat in the 2006–07 Serbian SuperLiga campaign, Tošić scored two goals, and in doing so helped his team avoid relegation.

 Tošić's performances both on the domestic scene with Banat and on the international scene with Serbia earned him glances from many clubs across Europe.
 On 6 August 2007, Tošić signed a four-year professional contract with Partizan.
 He made his Partizan debut in a 1–0 league win against Vojvodina at Stadion Karađorđe on 11 August, coming on as a 15th-minute substitute for injured Almami Moreira.